Ivesvdf/Bacsy/docs/source/sources-contents.rst

     ExecuteAt = every 3 hours

-  Execute the source every three hours, the first time being 1 second after starting Bacsy.
+  Execute the source every three hours, the first time being immediately after Bacsy starts.

   **Example 3:** ::

     ExecuteAt = on start and every 1 minute and every day at 07:00h

-  Execute the source every minute, when Bacsy start, and also every day at 7 a.m.
+  Execute the source every minute, when Bacsy starts, and also every day at 7 a.m.